Bank of Lithuania: Restoration

-In September 1992, the Bank of Lithuania spun off the network of branches it had inherited from the Gosbank, as State Commercial Bank of Lithuania.
+In September 1992, the Bank of Lithuania spun off the network of branches it had inherited from the former Gosbank, as State Commercial Bank of Lithuania.
 The newly formed entity was headquartered in Vilnius and had operations in Akmenė, Alytus, Anykščiai, Birštonas, Druskininkai, Ignalina, Jonava, Kaunas, Klaipėda, Kėdainiai, Kretinga, Marijampolė, Mažeikiai, Palanga, Panevėžys, Plungė, Rokiškis, Šiauliai, Šilutė, Švenčionys, Tauragė, Telšiai, Ukmergė, Utena, Vilkaviškis, and Žirmūnai.
 That bank was eventually liquidated in 1998.

 The Lithuanian litas, introduced on after several years of monetary turmoil, was pegged to the US dollar in 1994.
 In late 1995, Lithuania entered a severe banking crisis, following similar developments in Estonia in 1992 and in Latvia in early 1995.
 The Bank of Lithuania had been slow to act on findings of problems by its supervisors, and had also discouraged the entry of foreign banks into the Lithuanian market.
 Overall the crisis involved a larger number of banks (both private and state-owned) and its resolution was slower than in the two other Baltic countries.